 Deirdre took a sip, pulled a face and then proceeded to drink it.

-I had never really looked at Deirdre; she had simply been the manager’s wife, the person who served me my beer.
-But I vividly remember the kiss under the mistletoe on Christmas day.
-It had been like kissing the Ice Queen.
-There had been a definite lack of Christmas spirit.
+I had never really looked at Deirdre; she had simply been the manager’s wife, the person who served me.
+But I can remember the kiss under the mistletoe on Christmas day.
+It had been like kissing the Ice Queen - a definite lack of Christmas spirit.

 I cast a critical eye over her.
 She was quite attractive in a brassy fashion.
 I guessed her to be about thirty-five; she was five foot three, slim with a large bust that today appeared to be balancing in the ruffles of her low cut blouse.
 Her hair, a voluptuous crown, came with at least five complimenting shades of highlights.

 Smiling weakly at her, I picked up my pint and moved to the secluded alcove at the far end of the bar which I’d always considered to be my spot.
 The wall wrapped around you, it was a small alcove and once you were in there you were pretty much on your own.

 Within seconds I’d drifted off into the wilderness of my mind, the vacant lot where I parked my memories, I was soon test-driving my favourite - what I would do when I won the lottery.

 I suddenly became aware Deirdre had moved around to the front of the bar and joined me.
 She sidled up that little bit closer and after forcing her arm through mine she said, “And how’s our famous Grant doing this week?”

 This was nothing like Deirdre’s normal behaviour and I was taken by surprise.